 Blue skies and Monuments – A cycling (or minibus) tour of the Phoenix Park

 This tour, by a group on bikes, or by minibus, focuses on legacy of the British military in Dublin’s famous Phoenix Park, with features going back centuries.
-The cycling option is to conform to Covid 19 guidelines.

-The tour begins at the Park Gate entrance, just beside Phoenix bike rental where we avail of a special group offer.
+The tour begins at the Park Gate entrance, just beside Phoenix bike rental where we can avail of a special group offer.
 Others have come on their own bikes.
 The tour will last an hour.

 Eamon begins by describing how important Dublin, and especially north of the Liffey, has been in the history of the military.
 He points out the close proximity of many institutions, including major barracks.

 He indicates, below us, Collins Barracks, formerly Royal barracks.
 Further up on the left is McKee barracks, formerly Marlborough barracks.
 To our right is Clancy barracks, formerly Islandbridge barracks.